mral-cmu/assignment1-handout/README.md

 Your code will be graded using Autolab.
 See Section 5 for details about uploading and receiving scores for your implementations.

+Functions 1.1 -- 1.7 are found in `rotation3.py`.
+Functions 1.8 and
+1.9 may be found in `pose.py`.

 ### 1.1 `to_euler_zyx`
 This function calculates the angles `phi=X`, `theta=Y`, `psi=Z` that